hmyunis/dojo/dontreadme.txt

 Why are you reading me??
-Bad bad boy

 I am back.
 You're still reading this super secret text...